-6.10 Guidelines for Landscaping

-- A framework of high quality landscape spaces should lead the remodelling of the Cardinal Freeman Village. - The large trees and grassed areas on the site should be retained and enhanced to upgrade the general character of the precinct. - In order to respect and enhance the character of the site, including its heritage values, the existing framework of trees should be reinforced by including large growing, long life trees that will be visible from outside the site.
-This can be achieved by the establishment of deep soil gardens. - Each quadrant should have major and more informal landscape spaces that are well integrated with the paths and building entries. - The Victoria Street garden frontage of the historic buildings should be reinstated to reflect its original Victorian character and adding amenity for passive recreation. - The landscaped area on the western side of Glentworth should be reinforced as upgraded for recreational purposes and improved amenity, and to enhance the role of Glentworth within the streetscape. - The circular drive and layout of Glentworth, as evidenced in historical photographs, should be reinstated if possible, or interpreted, as part of Glentworth's curtilage. - Landscaping across the site as a whole should respect the interwar brick convent wall and the outer cloister wall.

-No changes are proposed to the perimeter fencing as part of Stage 2 of this development.
+6.10 Guidelines for Landscaping The Concept Pla and the second state of the disc and • A framework of high quality landscape spaces should lead the remodelling guidelines. of the Cardinal Freeman Village. an is consistent with these • The large trees and grassed areas on the site should be retained and enhanced to upgrade the general character of the precinct.
+In order to respect and enhance the character of the site, including its heritage values, the existing framework of trees should be reinforced by including large growing, long life trees that will be visible from outside the site.
+This can be achieved by the establishment of deep soil gardens. • Each quadrant should have major and more informal landscape spaces that are well integrated with the paths and building entries. • The Victoria Street garden frontage of the historic buildings should be reinstated to reflect its original Victorian character and adding amenity for passive recreation. • The landscaped area on the western side of Glentworth should be reinforced as upgraded for recreational purposes and improved amenity, and to enhance the role of Glentworth within the streetscape. • The circular drive and layout of Glentworth, as evidenced in historical photographs, should be reinstated if possible, or interpreted, as part of Glentworth's curtilage. • Landscaping across the site as a whole should respect the interwar brick convent wall and the outer cloister wall. proposed to the perimeter of this Concept Plan. • New pedestrian gates in the fence along Victoria Street should be introduced to encourage activation of the street and improve pedestrian convenience. • The existing pedestrian entrance gateway to the villas at the southern end of Victoria Street should be redesigned to reflect the heritage values of the new Glentworth Garden. • This Victoria Street gateway may be relocated to give improved access to the heritage gardens and to reveal views of the house.
+Front gardens should be fenced along the street boundaries by the existing stone and wrought iron fence along Victoria Street/Clissold Street; the existing stone wall along Clissold Street/Queen Street, and the cement rendered wall along Seaview Street. • Fence heights must be consistent along each street interface and consistent with the interpretation of heritage requirements.
+Given the monumental status of the eastern elevation of the Chapel within the Victoria Street precinct, a design approach that highlights and frames this elevation should be explored.